-

 So there's a lot to be said for staying fit and staying healthy,

-which included eating good food and not smoking.
+which includes eating good food and not smoking.
 Sugar pills shouldn't

 be relied on for that.